awslabs/aws-well-architected-labs/content/Well-ArchitectedPartners/100_Labs/100_Automating_Serverless_Best_Practices_with_Dashbird/2_well-architected_insights.md

 ### 2.2.
 Well-Architected Insights

 From the Dashbird console, you can now access the Well-Architected Insights.
-From here, you should be able to see the Well-Architected best practices broken down by five pillars of Well-Architected Framework.
+From here, you should be able to see the Well-Architected best practices broken down by six pillars of Well-Architected Framework.

-1. Click **Well-Architected Lens** on the left panel to see your workload performance against each one of five pillars.
+1. Click **Well-Architected Lens** on the left panel to see your workload performance against each one of six pillars.

 ![Section2 Well-Architected Lens](/wapartners/100_Automating_Serverless_Best_Practices_with_Dashbird/Images/section2/section2-well-architected-lens.png)

 ___
 **END OF SECTION 2**
 ___